-The Health Board has established a range of committees as detailed in the diagram below.
+The Health Board has established a range of committees as detailed in the diagram on page 15.
 These committees are chaired by Independent members of the board and they have key roles in relation to the system of governance and assurance, decision making, scrutiny, assessment of current risks and performance monitoring.